scharger/hhvm-ext_session/README.md

 Ported original HHVM ext_session from HHVM 4.3.
 Only memcache storage method exists.

+## License

+This software source files are licensed under PHP 3.01 and MIT licenses.
+You can choose between one of them if you use this work.

+`SPDX-License-Identifier: PHP-3.01 AND MIT`

 ### Tested with HHVM 4.8 and 3.27

 ## Description